-For this Programme, London Councils and the participating boroughs of, Haringey, Hounslow, Merton and Wandsworth welcome applications for grants from organisations and partnerships to deliver projects strategically aligned with ESF Priority 1.1 and can show links with other programmes supporting these Priorities.
+For this Programme, London Councils and the participating borough of Hounslow welcome applications for grants from organisations and partnerships to deliver projects strategically aligned with ESF Priority 1.1 and can show links with other programmes supporting these Priorities.
 This is part of a wider London Councils ESF Programme.

-The projects (listed in Table 1 below) should be innovative and add value to the mainstream provision.
+The project (listed in Table 1 below) should be innovative and add value to the mainstream provision.